strand93/ordningftw-web/README.md

-# Gatsby webpage built upon the gatsby-simplefolio template
+# Gatsby webpage for OrdningFTW

 ## How To Use